 , premiered by the Silk Road Ensemble and the Chicago Symphony under Miguel Harth-Bedoya; She Was Here

-, a piece commissioned by a consortium of 35 American orchestras in honor of Henry Fogel.
-He is currently working on a commission for the Metropolitan Opera.
+, a piece commissioned by a consortium of 35 American orchestras in honor of Henry Fogel; and Sign of the Leviathan

 His works are published by Boosey & Hawkes.
 In addition to Ainadamar